leanjs/leanjs/examples/coolest-todos/README.md

 # Usage

-Run `yarn start` at the root of this folder.
+Run `yarn dev` at the root of this folder.
 This will start a Nextjs shell and all the remote micro-apps.
 Navigate to http://localhost:3001.